Lightninghkm/Lightninghkm.github.io/_pages/milestones.md

   {% include archive-single.html %}
 {% endfor %}

+[05/28/2024] The paper "OPTISAN: Using Multiple Spatial Error Defenses to Optimize Stack Memory Protection within a Budget" has been accepted to USENIX Security 2024.

 [05/13/2024] Started my visiting scholar position at UC Riverside, and will participate in the DARPA AIxCC Event.

 [02/17/2024] The paper "Comprehensive Memory Safety Validation: An Alternative Approach to Memory Safety" has been accepted by IEEE Security and Privacy.